gakalmar/Notes/14_OOP with C#.md

                         {
                             List<Card> Generate(int[] numbers, string[] symbols, string[] suits);
                         }

             - **Benefits:**
-                - they guarantee how a class behaves and helps organize and modularize components of software (a class can implement multiple interfaces)
+                - they guarantee how a class behaves and helps organize and modularize components of software
                 - You can inherit multiple intefaces (but only one class!)
                 - extra security

             - **Example:**

-                    // The IAutomobile interface has three properties.
-Any class that implements this interface must have these three properties: interface IAutomobile
+                    // The ICar interface has three properties.
+Any class that implements this interface must have these three properties: interface ICar
                     {
                         string LicensePlate { get; }
                         double Speed { get; }